suus-stack/PCA/README.md

 additional rocks along this distance line.

 THE FUNCTION
-Experiment(herring_nr, predator_nr, rock_nr, simulation_duration,
+Experiment(herring_nr, predator_nr, rock_nr, simulation_duration, connect_rocks,
-connect_rocks, start_school, perception_change_predator, perception_change_herring,
+  start_school, perception_change_predator, perception_change_herring, alignment_distance,
-alignment_distance, cohesion_distance, separation_distance, boids_influence, weighted_x)
+  cohesion_distance, separation_distance, boids_influence, weighted_x)

 In the default function, the rocks get a random position, and connect_rocks is set to true.
-Start_school is also set to True, the herring get different positions close to each other to form a school.
+Start_school is also set to True, so the herring get different positions close to each other to form a school.
 The barracudas are assigned random positions that lie outside the perception range of any herring.
 This ensures that the entire attack is shown.
-The simulation is run for a specified number of seconds.
+The simulation is run for a with the 'simulation_duration' parameter specified number of seconds.
 In the perception length of the herring and predator do not change, perception_change _predator and perception_change_herring are set to False.
 And every Boid rule has the same amount of influence.